 Techno Park Drive update

-Updated 14 June 2024
+Updated 16 August 2024

 Council holds itself to the highest standards of governance, transparency and safety.
+Council's Public Transparency Policy can be viewed here

 Council remains committed to providing a safe living and working environment for all and is taking all appropriate steps within the extent of Council’s role to ensure the health and safety of the Hobsons Bay community.

 The joint letter to WorkSafe Victoria and the EPA asks that the agencies work with all community stakeholders to consider the current and future risks associated with Techno Park units being situated next to a major hazard facility and being used for residential purposes, and to provide any information about the safety of Techno Park residents.
+Both EPA and WorkSafe Victoria responded to Council's letter in August 2024.

 As the state government agencies that regulate safety and environmental protection in Victoria, Council wants to work closely with the EPA and WorkSafe, and all relevant agencies, on any next steps to ensure that people are safe.